MUSCLE FIBER STRUCTURE & FUNCTION

 ions released

-from sarcoplasmic reticulum: Regulated by 2 large membrane protein complexes
+from sarcoplasmic reticulum: Regulated by 2 membrane protein complexes

 Dihydropyridine receptor